DeFiNe NoRmAl

 Letter to Mom about Umbrage, Pies and Pie Crust Trimmings

-We're on a kick of watching Master Chef at night.
-We're almost done with Season 2, and there is a very arrogant and annoying guy on there that always comes *this close* to being eliminated but slips by.
+I'm on a kick of watching Master Chef at night.
+I'm almost done with Season 2, and there is a very arrogant and annoying guy on there that always comes *this close* to being eliminated but slips by.
 He always claims he's the best, he's going to win, no one comes close to his skills...blah, blah, blah.

 Well, last night he made the final three by beating the other contestant in the "dreaded pressure test" by making a lemon meringue pie slightly better than hers.

-We were highly disappointed.
-Shorty says, "If he wins, I am going to write to this show and complain."
-Now granted, I had been up with a headache since 3am so I hadn't had much sleep but I thought that was freaking hilarious.
-I could just see my husband sitting down with his poison pen:
+I was highly disappointed.
+"If he wins, I am going to write to this show and complain."
+I thought.
+Now granted, I had been up with a headache since 3am and hadn't had much sleep so I thought this was a freaking hilarious idea.
+I decided I needed to jot down my poison pen missive:

 Dear Sirs!